abhishekkodati83/Coding-Test/Coding-Test/README.md

-﻿The application uses JWT tokens to manage sessions, it also has basic authentication implemented but is commented for the purpose of the assignment
+The application uses JWT tokens to manage sessions, it also has basic authentication implemented but is commented for the purpose of the assignment

 Here is the tech stack